HOW TO REDUCE CROP LOSS

 - The prevention of crop yield loss

-For example, lining your auger tube with a CNH Reman Bubble Up Liner is as simple as removing your auger, sliding our Bubble Up Liner into place and installing the eight bolts to hold it in place.
+For example, lining your auger tube with a CNH Reman Bubble Up Liner is as simple as removing your auger, sliding our Bubble Up Liner into place, and installing the eight bolts to hold it in place.
 As a bonus, this will cost you a fraction of what you would pay to replace the entire auger tube.
 By lining the high-grain traffic areas with an extra layer of protection with a CNH Reman liner, you can ensure your combine will run to maximum efficiency with minimal grain loss due to wear and tear and holes in your threshing areas.

 To learn more about our parts, visit www.mycnhreman.com/wearparts.
 CNH Reman Wear Parts by Ihle Fabrications are available through your local Case IH and New Holland dealerships.